Have you ever noticed that over time that piece of jewelry you wear day in and day out slowly loses its brilliant shine?

-I have a favorite bracelet that I wear nearly every day.
-I’ll admit, I am TERRIBLE about properly storing it at the end of each day.
+I have a favorite bracelet I made that I wear nearly every day.
+I’ll admit, I’m TERRIBLE about properly storing it at the end of each day.
 I

-Let me tell you, sterling silver (and most metals for that matter) + oxygen don’t mix.
+Let me tell you, though, sterling silver (and most metals for that matter) + oxygen don’t mix.

 I won’t get into why jewelry tarnishes over time because, a) that would make for a very boring blog post, and b) my understanding of chemical reactions dates back to 1998.

 But what I will do is share with you my down ‘n dirty secret for giving my jewelry back its brilliant shine.

 And I’ll give you a hint: it doesn’t involve polishing cloths or nausea-inducing jewelry dips.

 In fact, you probably have most of these items at home.
 (And if not, you can easily get them at your local pharmacy or grocery store.)

 How to cheaply and easily clean your jewelry at home

 For your convenience, this post contains affiliate links.
 You can read my full disclosure here.

 I have two jewelry-cleaning methods you can do with items you already have at home.
 The first is for jewelry that is mildly tarnished — you’ll find the method below.
 The second method is for cleaning more heavily tarnished jewelry.